 In recent years, there has been an increase in the use of automated methods to evaluate the spoken proficiency of non-native English speakers.
 The relationship between perceived fluency and a speaker's perceived accentedness is well-researched for human judges, and English is strongly affected due to the high inter-regional variation between speakers.
 However, no previous studies have explored the impact of such variations in the native language on automated English fluency ratings.
 This paper explores the effects of the similarity of a speaker's native language to English and its representation within the training data on the fairness of their automated fluency prediction.
 The paper uses the Rated L2 Speech Corpus and the Speech Accent Archive to train an automated fluency scoring model.
 We conducted several experiments to judge the best features and models for these purposes and to ensure that the two datasets could mix within the model.
+Additionally, the speaker's age of language acquisition was used as a proxy for fluency, and the correlation between the age of onset and the score for a language was viewed a as a measure of the fairness of judgement.
 Second, the trained model was tested on subsets of L2 English speech from the Speech Accent Archive based on the native language.
-Results suggest that the similarity of the native language to English and the presence of native language samples in the training data significantly impact automated fluency judgments.
+Results suggest that the similarity of the native language to English and the presence of native language samples in the training data both impact automated fluency judgments, with the latter having a stronger effect on the fairness of fluency judgement.